modypy/modypy/docs/guide/06_dc_engine_sampling.rst

 Defining our System
 -------------------

-We again start by importing our required elements:
+We again start by importing our required elements and defining the constants:

 .. code-block:: python